wp-plugins/sp-client-document-manager/readme.txt

 * Fixed a admin upload bug when using premium
 * Started working on folder syncing for a version 2.0 release

+= 1.5.8 =
+* Fixed some bugs
+* Patched a security whole when accessing a file directly through download.php
+* Added a new shortcode for premium users
+* Added a notice for premium users when free version is out of date
+* Added a notice when a new version of premium is released.

 == Upgrade Notice ==